From the Historic Center of Vienna World Heritage inscription:

 The Historic Center of Vienna is a cultural UNESCO World Heritage Site.
 It is one of nine UNESCO World Heritage Sites from the country.
 According to the World Heritage Committee, the urban and architectural landscape of the city center is of outstanding value to that reflects the evolution of this city throughout many periods and centuries.

-The Historic Center of Vienna is also a living tribute to the Hasburg dynasty, which ruled most of Central Europe from 1273 to 1918.
+The Historic Center of Vienna is also a living tribute to the Habsburg dynasty, which ruled most of Central Europe from 1273 to 1918.
 However, it was Emperor Frederick III that transformed the landscape of Vienna from a medieval market town and turned it into an Imperial residence.
 This made the city more attractive to other artists and nobles from other parts of the world.
-In fact, two of the buildings that were built during the Hasburg period in Vienna remains standing until today: the Hofburg and the Stephansdom.
+In fact, two of the buildings that were built during the Habsburg period in Vienna remains standing until today: the Hofburg and the Stephansdom.

-Aside from being a capital of the Astro-Hungarian Empire, Vienna was also known as music center in Europe.
+Aside from being the capital of the Astro-Hungarian Empire, Vienna was also known as a music center in Europe.
 There were several known music personalities that honed their craft in Vienna from the 16th to the 20th centuries.
 In addition to music, the architectural ensemble is the most evident example of the preservation of the historic center as a medieval European town.

 Threat to the World Heritage Site

 In 2017, the Historic Center of Vienna was added to the list of World Heritage Sites in Danger.
 According to UNESCO, the development of new high-rise projects near the city center of Vienna is threatening the status and outstanding heritage value of this world heritage site.
-Specifically, the proposed new high-rise project in the area will include a high-rise tower, indoor skating rink, conference venue and a fitness center.
+Specifically, the proposed new high-rise project in the area will include a high-rise tower, indoor skating rink, conference venue, and a fitness center.
 The entire development will cover more than 21,000 square feet in land area.
-The development is expected to hold its ground breaking in 2019.
+The development is expected to hold its groundbreaking in 2019.
 This proposed complex will be located just close to the first public park in Vienna, as well as the Wien River banks.

-Even though the proposal for this development project claims that it will make the UNESCO site modern and more attractive to tourists, UNESCO feel otherwise.
+Even though the proposal for this development project claims that it will make the UNESCO site modern and more attractive to tourists, UNESCO feels otherwise.
 They believe that this project will threaten the architectural ensembles in Vienna that offer the site outstanding heritage value.

 View the complete list of UNESCO World Heritage Sites in Austria.